-Vehicle Miles Traveled(VMT) is a measurement of miles traveled by all motor vehicles in a specified region over a specified period of time.
+Vehicle Miles Traveled (VMT) is a measurement of miles traveled by all motor vehicles in a specified region over a specified period of time.
 VMT data are collected at the state level and disaggregated down to the County level.
 As historic auto ownership spread along with the construction of our roadway system, VMT rose year after year, especially post WWII.
 More recently, that rise slowed and then appeared to fall as less driving, other mode use and economic conditions seemed to impact the long-term trend.
+However, since 2014, there has been a slight increase in daily vehicle miles of travel per capita, possibly due to low fuel prices.
 As part of the ECOS Regional Sustainability Plan, the CCRPC tracks both Chittenden County VMT and VMT per capita.
-The last several years of driving per person is revealed in the chart below.
+The last several years of vehicle miles travelled per capita are shown in the graph below.